Early Years Pupil Premium

 Main barriers to learning

-- The grant allocation is used to contribute to the cost of additional TA support within the nursery and the provision of a nurture room.
+- The grant allocation is used to contribute to the cost of additional TA support within the nursery and the provision of a nurture room when required.

 - Nurture group activities support children to overcome barriers to learning through intervention and encouragement, within a setting with lower child to staff ratios.